Shipmozo Branded Tracking Page for Ecommerce: Faster, Clearer Order Tracking

 3) You improve delivery success with proactive communication

-Many delivery failures happen due to missed calls, wrong address, or customer unavailability.
+Many delivery failures happen due to missed calls, wrong addresses, or customer unavailability.
 A good tracking page paired with WhatsApp / SMS / email notifications can prompt customers at the right time—before delivery fails.

 4) You protect your brand experience